Seasawher/mdgen/README.md

 `mdgen` is a tool to generate `.md` files from `.lean` files.

 A similar tool, [lean2md](https://github.com/arthurpaulino/lean2md), is already available, but it is written in Python. `mdgen` is written purely in Lean.
-And mdgen has far more features!
+And mdgen has more features!

 ## How to use